SeanPlusPlus/an-event-apart-boston-2014/11-native-vs-web.md

 - http://phonegap.com/
 - why did the w3c not do this?
 - device apis are not the thing anymore ... app store is big

+### Why do ppl like native?

+- mobile users bookmark differently